 3. How will I know how my child is doing and whether my child needs extra help?

 All parents are invited to attend two parent’s consultations with their child’s class teacher during the year.
 They also receive a written school report during either the summer term.
-Meetings with the SENCO are available on request and he will be available during parent’s consultation evenings, as necessary, to meet with you if needed.
+Meetings with the SENCO are available on request.
 Throughout the year you are welcome to discuss any concerns you have with your child’s class teacher and if they have any concerns they will contact you to arrange to discuss them.

 4. How will you help me to support my child’s learning and involve me in discussions about my child’s education?

 We will communicate with you regularly about your child.
-We will share recommendations and targets from outside agencies with you.
-The SENCO or class teacher will also arrange to meet with you to discuss any new assessments and ideas suggested by outside agencies for your child.
-If you would like more information or further support all you need to do is ask.
+We will share any recommendations and targets from outside agencies with you and the SENCo or class teacher will also arrange to meet with you to discuss any new assessments and ideas suggested by outside agencies for your child.
+If you would like more information or further support, all you need to do is ask.